RadLikeWhoa/Countable/README.md

 # Countable

 Countable is a JavaScript function to add **live paragraph-, word- and character-counting** to an HTML element.
-Countable does not rely on any libraries and is very small in size.
+Countable does not rely on any libraries and stays under 1KB when minified and gzipped.

 [View the Demo](http://radlikewhoa.github.io/Countable#demo)